 Christopher Eccleston has a similar attitude, except in his case, the Hollywood roles pay for British theatre and TV (the latter roles he chooses mostly based on his admiration for the writer), as well as charity work in his hometown and support of local bands by appearing in their music videos.

 The Passion of the Christ had a complete lack of spoken English, the spoken lines done in Latin and Aramaic (both languages now considered "dead").
 He also fronted $30 million for production costs and $15 million for advertising out of his own (not-insubstantial) pocket.
-The film was distributed through his own Newmarket Films, as none of the established film distribution companies wanted to touch it, thanks to the controversy surrounding the film.
+The film was distributed through independent distributor Newmarket Films, as none of the established film distribution companies wanted to touch it, thanks to the controversy surrounding the film.
 As it happened, said controversy helped make the film a blockbuster in the end.

 The Wachowskis have made absolutely no excuses for Speed Racer, and probably never will.
 They said they were going to make a live action version of a cheesy-yet-revered anime, and that is exactly what they gave us.
 Not "The Matrix with Cars" as oh so many critics expected (and demanded), but an honest-to-God live action anime.
 It is quite possibly the incarnation of pure awesomeness...
 Or at least the incarnation of pure Speed Racer.